ptupitsyn/ptupitsyn.github.io/_posts/2021-07-16-Ignite-Thin-Client-Distributed-Blocking-Queue.md

 # Blocking Take and Continuous Query

 `TryDequeue` above is non-blocking and will return `false` if the queue is empty, which is useful in some situations.
-But for our producer-consumer scenario we need a `Take` method which will block until an item is available.
+But for our producer-consumer scenario, we need a `Take` method that will block until an item is available.
 We could use a polling approach with repeated `TryTake` calls in a loop, probably with some delay in between, but this is inefficient - we'll burn CPU cycles and waste network bandwidth for client requests.

 Instead, we can use `ContinuousQuery` to get a notification when new items are added to the cache: